 - An understanding of the rules and practices of other Agile approaches.
-This includes the differences between Scrum and Kanban and how they may be blended together for optimum results.
-Similarly, educated in Extreme Programming, Lean, and Crystal and their possible integration into a project based upon scrum techniques.
+This includes the differences between Scrum and Kanban and how they may be blended for optimum results.
+Similarly, educated in Extreme Programming, Lean, and Crystal and their possible integration into a project-based upon scrum techniques.

-- An above average knowledge of technical matters in software development processes and procedures.
+- Above-average knowledge of technical matters in software development processes and procedures.

 - I am an open-minded, caring and communicative person having the necessary social skills to interact efficiently with peers, seniors, juniors, and customers.